For the purposes of the Arkansas State Game and Fish Code of Regulations, the following terms shall be construed, respectively, to mean and include:

 - In the case of a child under 18, identification from a parent or legal guardian proving the parent or legal guardian qualifies as a “resident” under this Code.

 - *Items marked with a * must have been issued at least 60 days prior to the license, permit, or tag application.

-- Additionally, to be eligible to be issued any of the following resident licenses, permits, or tags, an Arkansas resident must provide proof that he or she has qualified as a "resident” under this Code for at least the past 1 continuous year;
+- In addition to qualifying as a "resident" under one or more of the above criteria, to be eligible to be issued any of the following resident licenses, permits, or tags, an applicant must provide proof that his or her domicile is currently in Arkansas and has been for at least the past 1 continuous year;

 - All Non-Expiring Lifetime Licenses and Permits (Addendum D1.01);

 - Alligator Snapping Turtle Breeder/Dealer Permit (Code 34.02);

 - Commercial Fisherman’s Permit & Sportfishing License (Code 30.01);